Early Results Are Not Final Results.

 Third, the surrounding tissues are still adjusting to the structural changes.

 Because of this, the contour seen at one week often looks different from the contour seen several months later.
+This is one reason why some lower eyelid changes become more visible over time.

 Fat Repositioning Requires Time to Settle.